ULL-prompt-engineering/langchain-mini/README.md

 The high temperature in San Cristobal de La Laguna yesterday in Celsius was 17.78°C.
 ```

-And again the answer is wrong.
+The answer is wrong but seems to be due to the fact that the results of the search are insufficient.